-Of course we had to dive into learning more about why the focus on WooCommerce extensions.
+Of course we had to dive into learning more about why the focus on WooCommerce extensions on YITH.
 It’s always interesting to see how a company that starts with creating themes makes this transition.

 Ronald also walks us through how their team of developers oversee and maintain such a large library of plugins.
 As you can guess, it is a team effort.